Shard End: Shard End 1990s

 All Saints Church (Anglican) is situated in Coneyford Road.
 It was opened by the Queen in 1955.
 It has the distinction of being the first Church of England church to be built and consecrated after the war, anywhere in the country.
 There is also a Methodist and a Baptist church.

 Shard End has its own community Centre on Packington Avenue, on the opposite side of the road to the Police Station.
 At one time, this station had the largest meeting room in the police sub division.
 There is a shopping area, crown post office and surgery on Shard End Crescent.
 Cole Hall Farm was derelict for a number of years but has now been converted into a pub.
 There are four primary and two secondary schools.

 The River Cole, a tributary of the River Tame, runs through Shard End, into Kingshurst.
 It forms the heart of the Kingfisher Country Park.

 The local library hosts the Shard End Local History Group once every month.

 In January 2005, work on replacing a derelict petrol station with a community centre began.
 The building is a result of a partnership between Birmingham City Council and GOWM.
 Thomas Vale Construction are building the community centre.

 In January 2013, work was completed on All Saints Square aiming to improve a deprived area of the city, housing a new Library, Birmingham City Council office and Shard End Post Office, alongside a number of other businesses.
 The development includes a large onsite car park with local bus services running through the area.

 The project included the construction of a number of new homes and apartments undertaken in partnership with Barratt Developments and Greswoulde construction.

 75.6% of Shard End voters chose to Leave during the 2016 United Kingdom European Union membership referendum.
 This was the highest of any ward in Birmingham.

 Demographics

-According to the 2001 Population Census there were 23,154 people living in Shard End with a population density of 3,817 people per km^{2} compared with 3,649 people per km^{2} for Birmingham.
-The area is not an ethnically diverse community with ethnic minorities representing 7.9% (1,820) of the ward's population compared with 29.6% for Birmingham in general.
+At the 2021 census, Shard End had a population of 7,423.

 Transport

-The area is served by Lea Hall railway station on the Coventry to Birmingham New Street line with occasional services to Walsall and Rugeley Trent Valley.
-It is served by the number 95 bus route.
+The area is served by Lea Hall railway station, located about 1.5 mi to the south, on the Coventry to Birmingham New Street line with occasional services to Walsall and Rugeley Trent Valley.
+Shard End is served by the number 95 National Express West Midlands bus route to Birmingham city centre and Chelmsley Wood, which was formerly the 55.